…you have English learners in your classes who speak the same first language…

 Let’s dive right in.

-Translanguaging, turns out, is not a particularly difficult concept.
-It is only a theory that people who know more than one language use all of their language resources in whatever way best gets the job done.
+In case you are confused, as I was, translanguaging, turns out, is not a particularly difficult concept.
+It is only a theory that, when faced with an academic task, people who know more than one language use all of their language resources in whatever way best gets the job done.

-Basically, the languages in our heads like to play together, and they’re better off for it.
+Basically, the languages in their heads like to play together, and they’re better off for it.

 This is translanguaging.